haxeui/haxeui-guides/modules.md

 ================================
 Modules are a fundamental part of HaxeUI.
 Everything from an application to a library is considered a module in HaxeUI terms.
 The core of HaxeUI (`haxeui-core`) is itself a module.

-Modules allow you do and configure many things inside and application/library:
+Modules allow you to do and to configure many things inside and application/library:

 * Compile resources into an application (as haxe resources)
 * Expose component classes and packages (as well as aliasing them)